 Retirement Benefits.
-Our executive officers are provided retirement benefits under the same tax-qualified 401(k) plan provided to other employees working in the same product segment as the executive officer.
+Our executive officers are provided retirement benefits under the tax-qualified 401(k) plan provided to our other domestic employees.
 Messrs.
-Matthiessen, Regan and Graham participate in the 401(k) plan provided to employees of our Mechanical Products Segment.
-This 401(k) plan allows participants to make contributions from their own salary on a pre-tax basis and provides a discretionary employer matching contribution not to exceed \$4,750 a year.
-The amount of employer contributions made to our 401(k) plans for our Named Executive Officers for 2010 and 2009 are included in the column entitled "All Other Compensation" in the Summary Compensation Table.
-We do not provide any other retirement benefits to our Named Executive Officers.
+Matthiessen and Regan have been subject to provisions that allow participants to make contributions from their own salary on a pre-tax basis and provide a discretionary employer matching contribution not to exceed \$4,750 a year.
+Mr. Pelrin, however, has been subject to provisions that were available to domestic employees of our Thermal Products segment which limited the employer matching contribution to \$2,375 and provided a discretionary employer profit sharing contribution, allocated to eligible participants on a pro rata basis based on compensation.
+During 2012, the Board of Directors approved amendments to the 401(k) plan that terminated the profit sharing contributions and conformed the employer matching provisions for the Thermal Products segment with those currently in place for the Mechanical Products and Electrical Products segments effective in 2013.
+The amount of employer contributions made to our 401(k) plans for our named executive officers for 2012 and 2011 are included in the column entitled "All Other Compensation" in the Summary Compensation Table.
+We do not provide any other retirement benefits to our named executive officers.

-For the Fiscal Year Ended December 31, 2010
+Outstanding Equity Awards at Fiscal Year-End For the Fiscal Year Ended December 31, 2012

-Option Av wards Stock Awards

-Name Number of Securities Underlying Unexercised Options (#) Exercisable Number of Securities Underlying Unexercised Options (#) Unexercisable Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested(#) Market Value of Shares or Units of Stock That Have Not Vested(\$)(3)

-Robert E. Matthiessen 124,000 \$3.04 2/23/2013 2,500 (1) \$ 6,375
+Option Awa ards Stock Awards Name Number of Securities Underlying Unexercised Options (#) Exercisable Number of Securities Underlying Unexercised Options (#) Unexercisable Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested(#) Market Value of Shares or Units of Stock That Have Not Vested(\$) Robert E. Matthiessen 124,000 \$3.04 2/23/2013 (1) 5,000 (2) \$13,800 (3) Hugh T. Regan, Jr. 12,500 \$3.04 2/23/2013 (1) 5,000 (2) \$13,800 (3) James Pelrin $5.000^{(2)}$ \$13.800 (3)

-10,000 (2) 25,500

-Hugh T. Regan, Jr. 12,500 \$3.04 2/23/2013 2,500 (1) \$ 6,375

-10,000 (2) 25,500

-Daniel J. Graham 2,250 (1) \$ 5,738

-10,000 (2) 25,500

-- (1) Represents the unvested portion of restricted stock that was granted on March 6, 2007 under the Amended and Restated 1997 Stock Plan.
-These shares vested on March 6, 2011. - (2) Represents the unvested portion of restricted stock that was granted on March 11, 2010 under the 2007 Stock Plan.
-These shares vested or will vest in equal portions on March 11, 2011, 2012, 2013 and 2014. - (3) Based on the closing share price on December 31, 2010 of \$2.55.
+- (1) The options expired without exercise on the Option Expiration Date. - (2) Represents the unvested portion of restricted stock that was granted on March 11, 2010 under the 2007 Stock Plan.
+These shares will vest in equal portions on March 11, 2013 and 2014. - (3) Based on the closing share price on December 31, 2012 of \$2.76.

 Potential Payments Upon Termination Following a Change of Control.
 We have Change-of-Control Agreements in place with Messrs.
-Matthiessen, Regan and Graham.
+Matthiessen, Regan and Pelrin.
 These Change-of-Control Agreements provide for the payment of certain benefits upon the executive officer's termination of employment by us without Cause or by the executive officer for Good Reason within two years following a Change of Control.
 These benefits consist of the continuation of the executive officer's base salary and fringe benefits for the one year period following the termination of his employment and payment of the variable performance based compensation that he would have earned for such one year period.